matthewfreshit/azure-mcp-server/README.md

 ### Authentication

-The tool uses DefaultAzureCredential from @azure/identity, which tries multiple authentication methods in the following order:
+All tools use DefaultAzureCredential from @azure/identity, which tries multiple authentication methods in the following order:

 1. Environment variables (AZURE_TENANT_ID, AZURE_CLIENT_ID, AZURE_CLIENT_SECRET)
 2. Managed Identity